-This section aligns with the following strategic goals from the DEIA Work Group Charter:
+This section aligns with the following strategic goals from the DEIA Committee Charter:

-Identify and promote effective techniques for consolidating diversity, equity, and inclusion initiatives into promotion and professional development processes to facilitate advancement within the OIG Community workforce.
+Identify and promote effective techniques for consolidating DEIA initiatives into promotion and professional development processes to facilitate advancement within the OIG Community workforce.

 This roadmap section aims to position the OIG community as a Federal leader in promotions and professional development opportunities in an equitable, inclusive, and accessible environment for everyone, reflective of the diverse communities in which we work.